In this article, you will learn how to build and interpret the Pivot Table widget in your dashboards.

 Once in the expanded view of the Pivot Table, you can select the row field and column field that you would like to see, as well as which value (frequency, NPS, rating fields, etc.), and add multiple rows or columns for the aggregations.
 You will also be able to adjust the color scheme if you would prefer different colors.

-The color gradient uses a fixed binning approach.
+The color palette uses a fixed binning approach.
 There are 5 color values in the color gradient that are determined by taking the minimum and maximum cell values and calculating 5 equally sized bins across the range of values.
 For example, if the minimum value is 1 and the maximum value is 100, the bins will be 1-20, 21-40, 41-60, 61-80, and 81-100.

 Updating the Pivot Table widget